Utah War: Consequences

 In the aftermath of the Utah War, Republicans won control of the House of Representatives in 1858.
 But every significant bill that they passed fell before the votes of southern Democratic Senators or suffered a presidential veto.
 The federal government remained stalemated and little could be done.
 By 1860, sectional strife split the Democratic Party into northern and southern wings, indirectly leading to the election of Republican Abraham Lincoln in 1860.
 Popular sovereignty, the defense of which had been a major cause of the Utah Expedition, was finally repudiated when the resolution of the slavery question sparked the American Civil War.
 Yet with the start of the Civil War, Republican majorities were able to pass legislation meant to curb the Mormon practice of polygamy such as the Morrill Anti-Bigamy Act of 1862.
 However, President Abraham Lincoln did not enforce these laws; instead, Lincoln gave Brigham Young tacit permission to ignore the Morrill Anti-Bigamy Act in exchange for not becoming involved with the American Civil War.
 General Patrick Edward Connor, commanding officer of the federal forces garrisoned at Fort Douglas, Utah beginning in 1862 was explicitly instructed to not confront the Mormons.
 In March 1863, Judge Kinney issued a writ against Young for violation of the Suppression of Polygamy Act.
 The writ was served by the United States marshal and the prisoner promptly appeared at the state-house where an investigation was held.
 A $2,000 bail bond was posted awaiting the decision of the grand jury.
 The all Mormon grand jury refused an indictment citing a lack of evidence for Young's marriage to Amelia Folsom in January of that year.

 In the end, the Utah War started a slow decline for Mormon isolation and power in Utah.
 The Latter-day Saints lost control of the executive branch and the federal district courts, but maintained political authority in the Territorial Legislature and the powerful probate courts.
-In 1869, the Transcontinental Railroad was completed, and soon large numbers of "Gentiles" arrived in Utah to stay.
+In 1869, the Transcontinental Railroad was completed, and soon large numbers of "Gentiles" (non-Mormons) arrived in Utah to stay.
 Despite this, complete federal dominance was slow in coming.
 Conflict between the Mormons and the federal government, particularly over the issue of polygamy, would continue for nearly 40 years before Utah was finally made a state in 1896, and was perhaps not fully resolved until the Smoot Hearings of 1904–1907.